-With a focus on wooden toys and games, this amazing play room has everything from slides, ball pits, various role-play like house and shops and a dedicated area for under-3s.
+With a focus on wooden toys and games, this amazing playroom has everything from slides, ball pits, various role-play like house and shops, and a dedicated area for under-threes.
 The building it is located in has a great restaurant (see Farmer’s Table above) a kids book & toy store, an organic grocery store and a free play area in the basement which offers storytime, cartoon screenings and other activities.
 A trip here is the perfect way to spend a rainy day!
-Book online here, they have 3 sessions available per day during the weekdays (10am – 12pm, 12:30pm- 2:30pm, and 3pm – 5pm) and 4 sessions during the weekend (10am- 11:30am, 12:30pm – 2pm, 2:30pm – 4pm and 4:30pm – 6pm.).
+Book online here, they have three sessions available per day during the weekdays (10am to 12pm, 12:30pm to 2:30pm, and 3pm to 5pm) and four sessions during the weekend (10am to 11:30am, 12:30pm to 2pm, 2:30pm to 4pm and 4:30pm to 6pm).

 Taipei Living Mall

-Living Mall is geared towards older kids (3-12) and is filled to the brim with kids activities.
+Living Mall is geared towards older kids (3-12) and is filled to the brim with activities.
 There are over a dozen playrooms in this mall, including Baby Boss, a career-themed role-play park similar to Kidzania.
 Make sure to do your research online to check the career schedule and age limits.
-There are rope courses at Fantasy Island, the dinosaur-themed FEBO center, go karts at Krazy Cart, and lots of different DIY kiosks around the mall for those who want to get their art-and-crafts on!
+There are rope courses at Fantasy Island, the dinosaur-themed FEBO centre, go-karts at Krazy Cart, and lots of different DIY kiosks around the mall for those who want to get their art-and-crafts on!

 Da’an Forest Park

-Address: No.1, Sec.
-2, Xinsheng S. Rd., Da’an District, Taipei City. 名稱: 大安森林公園. 地址: 台北市大安區新生路2號.
+Da’an Forest Park, No.1, Sec.
+2, Xinsheng S. Rd., Da’an District, Taipei City, Taiwan. 名稱: 大安森林公園. 地址: 台北市大安區新生路2號.
 Nearest Metro Station: Daan Park Station MRT

 - Yilan Silks Place is THE family-friendly hotel.
-It has both an indoor and outdoor play area, and mini cars the kids can drive around!
+It has both an indoor and outdoor play area, and mini cars the kids can drive around in!